Joseph Gluckstein Links: Venice

 Initially, Links proposed having their honeymoon on a troopship going to New York, but Mary's objection led to the selection of Venice as a more suitable option.

-This first visit for both of them to Venice resulted in them becoming instantly captivated and for the next 30 years, they visited Venice two–three times a year.
-In the late 1960s, Links became involved in the establishment of the Venice in Peril Fund, a fund to prevent the buildings of Venice from crumbling into its lagoon.
+This first visit for both of them to Venice resulted in their becoming instantly captivated and for the next 30 years, they visited Venice two or three times a year.
+In the late 1960s Links became involved in the establishment of the Venice in Peril Fund, a fund to prevent the buildings of Venice from crumbling into the lagoon.
 Both Links and Mary supported it for the rest of their lives.

-Already an admirer of art critic John Ruskin, Links took along on one of their early visits to Venice, a copy of The Stones of Venice, which lead to Mary writing biographies of both Ruskin and his wife, Effie Gray.
+Already an admirer of the art critic John Ruskin, Links took along on one of their early visits to Venice a copy of The Stones of Venice.
+Links was to publish an abridged version of this classic of art history, while Mary wrote biographies of both Ruskin and his wife, Effie Gray.

 Canaletto

 As a result of fascination with Venice, Links developed in interest in Venetian painter Canaletto.
 In 1962 Mary gave Links a copy of William G. Constable's recently published monograph on Canaletto, which mentioned a missing painting by the artist.
 Links recognized it as the painting hanging over his sister-in-law's fireplace and passed this information on to Constable, leading to the two men corresponding.
 When Constable meet Links in person he asked him to take over revising the book for its second edition.
 The task took Links six years rather than the six months Constable had anticipated., the resulting book Canaletto: Giovanni Antonio Canal, 1697-1768 when published in 1976 lead to Links who was self-taught and had no formal training becoming recognized as a world expert on Canaletto.